-In this example FEC payload identifier, the "source\block\number", "source\block\len", and "encoding\symbol\id" fields correspond to the "Source Block Number", "Source Block Length, and "Encoding Symbol ID" fields of the FEC Payload ID format given by the FEC Basic Schemes document [I-D.ietf-rmt-bb-fec-basic-schemes-revised] for Small Block Systematic FEC Schemes identified by a "fec\id" value of 129.
-The "source\block\number" identifies the coding block's relative position with a NormObject.
-Note that, for NormObjects of type

-NORM\OBJECT\STREAM, the "source\block\number" may wrap for very long lived sessions.
-The "source block len" indicates the number of user data segments in the identified coding block.
-Given the "source block len" information of how many symbols of application data are contained in the block, the receiver can determine whether the attached segment is data or parity content and treat it appropriately.
-Some applications may dynamically "shorten" code blocks when the pending information content is not predictable (e.g. real-time message streams).
-In that case, the "source\block\len" value given for an "encoding\symbol\id" that contains FEC parity content SHALL take precedence over the "source\block\len" value provided for any packets containing source symbols.
-Also, the "source block len" value given for an ordinally higher "encoding symbol id" SHALL take precedence over the "source block len" given for prior encoding symbols.
-The reason for this is that the sender may only know the maximum source block length at the time is transmitting source symbols, but then subsequently "shorten" the code and then provide that last source symbol and/or encoding symbols with FEC parity content.
-The "encoding\symbol\id" identifies which specific symbol (segment) within the coding block the attached payload conveys.
-Depending upon the value of the "encoding symbol id" and the associated "source block len" parameters for the block, the symbol (segment) referenced may be a user data or an FEC parity segment.
-For systematic codes, encoding symbols numbered less than the source block len contain original application data while segments greater than or equal to source\block\len contain parity symbols calculated for the block.
-The concatenation of object transport id::fec payload id can be viewed as a unique transport protocol data unit identifier for the attached segment with respect to the NORM sender's instance within a session.
+In this example FEC payload identifier, the "source_block_number", "source_block_len", and "encoding_symbol_id" fields correspond to the "Source Block Number", "Source Block Length, and "Encoding Symbol ID" fields of the FEC Payload ID format for Small Block Systematic FEC Schemes identified by a "fec_id" value of 129 as specified by the FEC Basic Schemes [RFC5445] specification.
+The "source_block_number" identifies the coding block's relative position with a NormObject.
+Note that, for NormObjects of type NORM_OBJECT_STREAM, the "source_block_number" will wrap for very long lived sessions.
+The "source_block_len" indicates the number of user data segments in the identified coding block.
+Given the "source_block_len" information of how many symbols of application data are contained in the block, the receiver can determine whether the attached segment is data or parity content and treat it appropriately.
+Applications MAY dynamically "shorten" code blocks when the pending information content is not predictable (e.g. real-time message streams).
+In that case, the "source block len" value given for an "encoding_symbol_id" that contains FEC parity content SHALL take precedence over the "source block len" value provided for any packets containing source symbols.
+Also, the "source block len" value given for an ordinally higher "encoding_symbol_id" SHALL take precedence over the "source_block_len" given for prior encoding symbols.
+The reason for this is that the sender will only know the maximum source block length at the time is transmitting source symbols, but then subsequently "shorten" the code and then provide that last source symbol and/or encoding symbols with FEC parity content.
+The "encoding symbol id" identifies which specific symbol (segment) within the coding block the attached payload conveys.
+Depending upon the value of the "encoding_symbol_id" and the associated "source_block_len" parameters for the block, the symbol (segment) referenced will be a user data or an FEC parity segment.
+For systematic codes, encoding symbols numbered less than the source block len contain original application data while segments greater than or equal to source block len contain parity symbols calculated for the block.
+The concatenation of object_transport_id::fec_payload_id can be viewed as a unique transport protocol data unit identifier for the attached segment with respect to the NORM sender's instance within a session.

-Additional FEC Object Transmission Information (FTI) (as described in the FEC Building Block document [RFC5052]) is required to properly receive and decode NORM transport objects.
+Additional FEC Object Transmission Information (FTI) (as described in the FEC Building Block [RFC5052]) is needed to properly receive and decode NORM transport objects.
 This information MAY be provided as out-of-band session information.
-However, in some cases, it may be useful for the sender to include this information "in-band" to facilitate receiver operation with minimal pre-configuration.
-For this purpose, the NORM FEC Object Transmission Information Header Extension (EXT\FTI) is defined.
-This header extension MAY be applied to NORM\DATA and NORM\INFO messages to provide this necessary information.
-The format of the EXT\FTI consists of two parts, a general part that contains the size of the associated transport object and a portion that depends upon the FEC scheme being used.
-The "fec\id" field in NORM\DATA and NORM\INFO messages identifies the FEC scheme.
-The format of the EXT\FTI general part is given here.
+In some cases, it will be useful for the sender to include this information "in-band" to facilitate receiver operation with minimal pre-configuration.
+For this purpose, the NORM FEC Object Transmission Information Header Extension (EXT_FTI) is defined.
+This header extension MAY be applied to NORM_DATA and NORM_INFO messages to provide this necessary information.
+The format of the EXT_FTI consists of two parts, a general part that contains the size of the associated transport object and a portion that depends upon the FEC scheme being used.
+The "fec_id" field in NORM_DATA and NORM_INFO messages identifies the FEC scheme.
+The format of the EXT_FTI general part is given here.

-Figure 6: EXT\FTI Header Extension General Portion Format
+Figure 6: EXT_FTI Header Extension General Portion Format

-The header extension type "het" field value for the EXT\FTI header extension is 64.
-The header extension length "hel" value depends upon the format of the FTI for encoding type identified by the "fec\id" field.
+The header extension type "het" field value for the EXT_FTI header extension is 64.
+The header extension length "hel" value depends upon the format of the FTI for encoding type identified by the "fec_id" field.